 Have you ever used something awkward, cursing and damning it, and dreaming of inventing something truly sophisticated?
 In most cases, you just keep using that terrible item, but sometimes such dreams lead to fundamental inventions, which then change the world.
-So, once upon a time, some guy falls from a horse, hurting him badly and then made a decision to give the world with more convenient and safe transport.
+So, once upon a time, some guy falls from a horse, hurting him badly and then made a decision to give the world more convenient and safe transport.
 It was Henry Ford and his dream came true.
-How did found his company and what role did it play his story of success?
+How did found his company and what role did it play in his story of success?
 Let’s find out!

 A story of success beginning

 Initially, Henry simply kept failing, but he was trying hard.
 His first enterprise was founded in 1903; he was developing one model after the other, hoping to begin manufacturing them, which would mean he has finally entered a car market.
 However, a breakthrough took place only in 1911.

 Little by little, Henry Ford’s oldest dream finally came to being.
 It was the first mass-market car, a model “T”, or as it was blandly called “Tin Lizzie”.
 It became the most famous car in the car industry.
 It cost only 260 dollars, which was quite affordable.
 It took but a year for the car to flood the mass market, as 11.000 of “Tin Lizzies” were sold.
 It was a turning point for the whole world back then.
 Horses finally became obsolete, and you could fall and break something no more.
 However, they will play their final role when the time will come to design a logo and draw emblems.